Vaccine and Treatments

 Our staff follow best practices, using recommended tools and techniques to protect themselves, including the use of personal protective equipment (PPE).

 Hillcrest HealthCare System has established a COVID-19 Call Center.
 Operators are available Monday - Friday from 8 a.m. to 5 p.m. to answer your questions and connect you with a health care provider.
 Call 918-574-0920.

 If you have an appointment or need to visit the hospital for any reason, please view the sections below.

-The following restrictions were added to our normal visitation policy:
+The following restrictions remain on our visitation policy:

-- Women & children’s: Two visitors at a time in a patient's room (ages 14+ unless they are the patient's own children)
+- Women & children’s: Four visitors at a time in a patient's room (ages 14+ unless they are the patient's own children)

 - ER: One visitor at a time

-With these changes, we will no longer designate two visitors per patient.
+We do not restrict the number of visitors per patient in other areas.
 We will continue to recognize visitation hours of 8 a.m. – 9 p.m. with exceptions made when a visitor will benefit the care of the patient.

 The following COVID precautions remain in place:

 - By entering the facility, you attest that you do not currently have any COVID-19 symptoms (see the ABOUT COVID-19 section below) and you have not been exposed to someone with known or suspected COVID-19 within the past 14 days.